intel/dffml/CONTRIBUTING.md

   - Send emails to: [dffml-dev@lists.01.org](mailto:dffml-dev@lists.01.org)
   - Subscribe: https://lists.01.org/postorius/lists/dffml-dev.lists.01.org/

+## Communication

+Logs, screenshots, the command you were running, and any files involved make it easier for other developers to replicate whatever happened so they can help you fix the problem.

+Even better than a screenshot is an [asciicast](https://asciinema.org/docs/installation).
+It lets you create a recording of your terminal that can be shared via a asciinema.org link or sent privately as a JSON file.

 ## Getting Set Up To Work On DFFML

 To start contributing code to DFFML you'll need to download and install it in